devMenna/react-wordle-game/README.md

 ## How to run

-- cd into the project
+- clone the app and cd into the project

 - in the root directory run **npm install**

-- in the root directory run the command **npx json-server --watch data/db.json --port 8000**
+- in a separate console in the root directory run the command **npx json-server --watch data/db.json --port 8000**

 - in the root directory start the app with **npm start** or **npm run start**